smilevideo/lostnfound/README.md

 # Lost n' found
 A speed modifier calculator for DJMax Respect V.

-Select a target bpm and calculation mode and find your ideal speed mod for every song.
+Select a target bpm either manually or by selecting a song and modifier you were comfortable with.
+Then select a calculation mode to find your ideal speed mod for every song.

 Supports both English and Korean songlists.